ericwoud/buildRKarch/README.md

 ```
 ./build.sh -a
 ```
-Check your SD card with the following command, write down where the original first partition starts!
-The script will first show you this info before formatting anything.
-Set `SD_BLOCK_SIZE_KB` and `SD_ERASE_SIZE_MB` in the script as described there.
-Don't format a brand new SD card before you find the original erase/block size.
-It is the best way to determine this.

-Change RKDEVICE to your device.
-Following devices are supported:

-RK3288: evb firefly miqi openhour phycore popmetal rock-pi-n8 vyasa tinker tinker-s
-RK3588: rock-5b
+The following commands can also be run with the `-l` switch.
+In this case an image is created by means of a loop device.

+Now format your SD card and create rootfs with:
 ```
 ./build.sh -F
 ```
-Now format your SD card with the same command.

-Now build the root filesystem.
+Optionally run the post-install script from chroot (which is slower).
+It can also be run after the board has booted (which is faster).

 ```
-./build.sh -r
+./build.sh -p
 ```
 Optionally enter chroot environment on the SD card: